How we keep your records confidential

 However, this information will only be used with your consent, unless the law requires us to pass on the information.

-The Data Protection Act 1998 requires organisations to notify the Information Commissioner of the purposes for which they process personal information.
+The Data Protection Act 1998 & General Data Protection Regulations 2018 require organisations to notify the Information Commissioner of the purposes for which they process personal information.

 You have the right

-You have the right to confidentiality under the Data Protection Act 1998 (DPA), the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply)
+You have the right to confidentiality under the General Data Protection Regulations 2018 (GDPR), Data Protection Act 1998 (DPA), the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply)

 - Your request must be made in writing to the organisation holding your information

-- We are required to respond to you within 40 working days
+- We are required to respond to you within a calendar month

 - You will need to give adequate information (for example full name, address, date of birth, NHS number etc.)